Summary of options if you get an infringement notice

 It is important to seek legal advice if you are considering this option.
 The procedure for applying for an enforcement review of outstanding fines varies according to your reason for making the application:

-- If you did not commit the offence or had a Legally binding or effective. reason for committing the offence, you should apply in writing for an enforcement review.
+- If you did not commit the offence or had a valid reason for committing the offence, you should apply in writing for an enforcement review.

 - If there were special or exceptional circumstances, you may apply for an enforcement review.
 The definition of special and exceptional circumstances is discussed in ‘Option 3’, above.